 Our leaders show confidence, whether they are truly confident or they pretend they are.
-They have answers for everything.
+They have answers to everything.
 Science is our modern religion and we have embraced the illusion we are totally in control.
 The funny thing is we are in control but only on the topics we know.
-Only with respect to the questions we already answered.
+Only with respect to the personal questions we already answered.

-What I learned about a struggle is that a struggle always guides me to joy and insight.
+What I learned about struggling is that a personal struggle always guides me to joy and insight.
 Not during a struggle but afterwards.
 I really don’t know when the joy will follow.
 I just know it will happen.
 Always.
 At some point.
 This confidence and knowledge help me to experience peace in a struggle.
 It is possible for me to let go and be patient.
 To lose the urge to do something, the deep need to control.
 I have learned I can give myself space for the answers to come to me.
 This is the theory I believe in.
 It doesn’t mean I control this process 😉

-What makes a struggle a perfect struggle?
+What makes a personal struggle a perfect struggle?

 Before I can answer this question I need to know the opposite first.
-Why would a struggle be something bad?
+Why would a personal struggle be something bad?
 For me and many other people struggle comes with uncertainty and stress.
 Because I don’t know what to do and I don’t have an answer.
 That makes me feel unpleasant.
 Subsequently I want to fix this bad feeling.
 I want the unpleasant feeling to go away but I don’t succeed.
 And before I know it I am in a negative loop of stress and uncertainty.
 And this doesn’t help me in any way.

-The key in turning a struggle into a perfect struggle is in the way of handling the struggle
+The key in turning a struggle into a perfect struggle is in the way of handling the personal struggle

 # 1 See your own influence